Our Team

 Director

-Born and raised in Hawaiʻi, Lynn has always felt a deep connection to the people, culture, and environment of the islands.
+Born and raised in HawaiÊ»i, Lynn has always felt a deep connection to the people, culture, and environment of the islands.
 That connection has guided both her professional and personal journey, shaping a career focused on service, advocacy, and community impact.
-A graduate of the University of Hawaiʻi at Mānoa, she earned her degree in Biology in 2018, grounding her work in a strong understanding of science and the natural world.
-Throughout her career, Lynn has collaborated with a wide range of local nonprofit organizations across Hawaiʻi.
-Her experience spans community outreach, education, advocacy, and organizational development, allowing her to understand the unique challenges and opportunities that nonprofits face.
-Lynn’s commitment to leadership and service is reflected in her board work.
-She currently serves on the boards of Humanity Hale and the Hawaiʻi Society of Technology in Education, where she works to advance missions that support vulnerable populations and expand access to technology in education.
-Across these roles, she brings energy, dedication, and a collaborative spirit to help organizations expand their reach and deepen their impact.
-In addition to her board service, Lynn is the founder and owner of Fruitions eTutoring LLC, a business she created to provide personalized tutoring services for students.
-Through this work, she supports learners of all ages in reaching their goals, while also promoting equity and access in education.
-For her, this venture is more than just a business—it’s an extension of her passion for helping others realize their potential and creating opportunities for future generations.
+A graduate of the University of HawaiÊ»i at MÄnoa, she earned her degree in Biology in 2018, grounding her work in a strong understanding of science and the natural world.
+Lynnâs commitment to leadership and service is reflected in her board work, where, in addition to her role on the HMAR Board, she currently serves on the boards of Humanity Hale and the HawaiÊ»i Society of Technology in Education, where she works to advance missions that support vulnerable populations and expand access to technology in education.

 Megan Rycraft